-How to: Recover data from LinkStation and TeraStation Duo
+Data recovery from Buffalo's LinkStation and TeraStation Duo NAS

 Buffalo Technology provides a wide range of NAS solutions for personal, home and small office use.
 These devices offer space-efficient shared data storage with access over a local network.
 Unfortunately, despite enhanced reliability of modern Network Attached Storages, they still remain exposed to failures and data loss.

 This article describes the procedure of data recovery from popular two-disk LinkStation and TeraStation NAS solutions of Bufallo Technology using UFS Explorer RAID Recovery.

 Warning!
 The instructions below assume that you have basic skills of manipulating hard drives.
 Any physical damage to the storage media may cause permanent data loss.
 If you are not completely sure about your competence in working with the internal components of the hardware, please, contact a provider of professional data recovery services.

 Attention!
 This article contains details about the state of NAS after its resetting to factory defaults.
 Please read the article carefully for the information about data recovery from a failed device after its resetting.

 The most common causes of data loss from NAS include:

 - The failure of one or several hard drives;